andreasabel/inCode/entry/purely-functional-typed-models.md

     b = ab ^^. t2
 ```

-(First we define a custom tuple data type; backprop works with normal tuples,
+(First we define a custom tuple data type `:&`; backprop works with normal
-but using a custom tuple with a `Num` instance will come in handy later for
+tuples, but using a custom tuple with a `Num` instance will come in handy later
-training models)
+for training models)

 Here `Double :& Double` is a tuple of two `Double`s, which contains the
 parameters (`a` and `b`).
 We extract the first item using `^^. t1` and the